wolz-CODElife/docs-hedera-local-node/README.md

 - Enable `Allow the default Docker sockets to be used (requires password)` in Docker settings.
   ![Hedera Local Node Img2](https://github.com/wolz-CODElife/docs-hedera-local-node/assets/55518764/122adb1e-782e-4937-8fc7-9285f83d9e73)

-> ### 🚨 Note
+> [!NOTE]
 > We intend the above specifications as a guideline.
-The minimal requirements support basic node operations, and may require increasing the parameters to ensure optimal performance and scalability for advanced needs.
+The provided requirements support basic node operations and may require increasing the parameters to ensure optimal performance and scalability for advanced needs.
 >
 > The images may look different if you are on a different version